rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

-### Why Use *Robot Brains*?
+### Why Use *”Robot Brains”*?
 Historical Reflections on the *Science* of Artificial Intelligence and Global Commercial Bubbles

 *This Note serves as a Preface for the collected* **AI Lab Notes**, *as well as a commentary on the current AI state-of-the-art and using NVIDIA Jetsons for practical **physical computing and robotics** for Edge laboratories.*